PangboStone/Visual-Analytics-of-UK-Employment-and-Ethnic-Structure-2011-2021-under-Impact-of-COVID-19/README.md

 * **[2] McInnes, L., Healy, J., & Melville, J. (2018).** UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction. *arXiv preprint arXiv:1802.03426*.
 * **[3] Bishop, C. M., James, G. D., & Nasrabadi, N. M. (1998).** Neuroscale: Novel topographic projection technique for multivariate data. *Neural Networks*, 11(2), 277-290.
 * **[4] Munzner, T. (2014).** *Visualization Analysis and Design*.
 CRC Press.

+> **⚠ Academic Integrity & Usage Policy ⚠**
+>
+> This project was completed as part of the MSc individual work in Data Science programme at the University of Bristol.
+The content is intended for academic and demonstrative purposes only.
+>
+> **Any unauthorized commercial use, redistribution, or plagiarism of this work is strictly prohibited ❗❗❗**